Ethics: Metaethics

 Metaethics is the branch of ethics that examines the nature, foundations, and scope of moral judgments, concepts, and values.
 It is not interested in which actions are right but in what it means for an action to be right and whether moral judgments are objective and can be true at all.
 It further examines the meaning of morality and other moral terms.
 Metaethics is a metatheory that operates on a higher level of abstraction than normative ethics by investigating its underlying assumptions.
 Metaethical theories typically do not directly judge which normative ethical theories are correct.
 However, metaethical theories can still influence normative theories by examining their foundational principles.

 Metaethics overlaps with various branches of philosophy.
 On the level of ontology, (Note: Ontology is the branch of philosophy that studies the nature and categories of being.) it examines whether there are objective moral facts.
-Concerning semantics, it asks what the meaning of moral terms are and whether moral statements have a truth value.
+Concerning semantics, it asks what the meanings of moral terms are and whether moral statements have a truth value.
 The epistemological side of metaethics discusses whether and how people can acquire moral knowledge.
 Metaethics overlaps with psychology because of its interest in how moral judgments motivate people to act.
 It also overlaps with anthropology since it aims to explain how cross-cultural differences affect moral assessments.